 Data Principals can request correction of inaccurate personal data and erasure when data is no longer necessary for processing purposes or when consent is withdrawn.

-Build correction and erasure workflows that distinguish between factual errors and legitimate business information while respecting individual rights and platform operational needs.
+Build correction and erasure workflows as part of data principal rights management, distinguishing between factual errors and legitimate business information while respecting individual rights and platform operational needs.

 Right to Data Portability: